We are Traditional Painter - the UK’s leading Hand Painted Kitchen and Furniture specialist painters.

 General information: 01604 767506

-These reviews of the Mirka CEROS sander are from independent painters and decorators.
+These Mirka CEROS sander review are from independent painters and decorators.
 Decorating is all in the preparation, and the Mirka CEROS sanding system is probably the one decorating tool that reveals just how professional and attentive to detail your painter and decorator actually is.

 1 – To buy a Mirka CEROS, remember to ask for 5″ or 6″ and the correct orbit for the work you are doing.

 2 – To add your own review of a Mirka CEROS sander, click on the link at the end of the last review.
 Either follow the format of other reviews or do your own thing.
 Just tell it as it is though!

 3 – If you have any questions about usage or useful accessories ask on the forum for Mirka dustless sanding